heptarch/heptarch.github.io/projects.md

 Finally, in a field like AI, the benefits of cross-fertilization between adjacents domains are probably pretty obvious, particularly as multimodal AI comes into its own.
 So, I suspect OpenAI is in the
 $O(1)$ regime.
-I'm not sure if it uses the other ingredients in Bell's recipe for innovation --- these may be neither nor sufficient --- but it seems that the structural quirks are part of what makes it special.
+I'm not sure about the other ingredients in Bell's successipe --- these may be neither nor sufficient --- but it seems that the structural quirks are part of what makes it special.
 I guess we'll see how that culture of innovation holds up under the pressures of Big Tech stardom.